 P. Douglas Small is a well-known conference and campmeeting speaker in his own denomination, the Church of God, and in many other Pentecostal-Evangelical circles.
 He has been the featured speaker at more than a hundred state or national conferences.
 The warmth of a pastor’s heart and the direct passion of a prophet are mixed with the richness of a Bible College classroom.
 “Practical …relevant …life changing …information packed” are words used to describe the insights gained.
 Whether the subject is “the Tabernacle of Moses” or the “Visions of Zechariah” – the “Anointing” or “Perils of Sheep and Shepherds” – inspiration and information converge for positive life change.

 P. Douglas Small has spoken on family issues since the beginning of his conference ministry more than twenty-five years ago.
 His first ‘official’ conference, when the ministry was launched, was a pastor’s and wives conference.
 For many years, he was the featured speaker at the annual Gatlinburg Couple’s Getaway where he ministered to hundreds of couples.
 He and Barbara, his wife of 45-plus years, have five children and fifteen grandchildren.
 Doug has written a number of seminars combining practical experience and Biblical wisdom.
 In addition, Doug was a trainer for Psychological Publications, a managing associate with Carlson Learning Company, a leading producer of personality assessment tools.
 Combining the insights from a Biblical counselor and student of Scripture, the Alive Ministries family life seminars are sure to assist couples and families in enriching their marriages and finding sure Biblical foundations.

-- Married and the father of five children, grandfather of seventeen.
+- Married and the father of five children, grandfather of twenty.

 - Native of North Carolina, married to another native of North Carolina – Barbara Ruth (Bobbie).